Text

 What Is the American Morse Code Translator?

-This American Morse code translator lets you quickly and easily translate any text to American Morse code, and vice versa.
-Like International Morse code, American Morse code uses combinations of either sound or light signals to share messages or spell words.
+This Morse code translator lets you quickly and easily translate any text into American Morse code, and vice versa.
+Like International Morse code, American Morse code uses combinations of either sound or light signals to represent different words and send messages.
+While it is not commonly used today, American Morse code is the original Morse code created by Samuel Morse centuries ago.

 How to Use the American Morse Code Translator

-1. Type of paste your text into the "Text" box on the left.
+1. Type or paste your text into the "Text" box on the left.

 2. As you type, the American Morse code translation appears automatically in the "American Morse Code" box on the right.